hugomrdias/filecoin/README.md

 </div>

-This monorepo contains packages for interacting with Filecoin.
+This monorepo contains packages to interact with the Filecoin blockchain.

 ## Packages